aaorsi/plot_lightcone/README.md

 ![](https://latex.codecogs.com/gif.latex?%5Cdelta%20z%20%3D%20%5Csigma_z%281&plus;z%29)

-The redshift of each galaxy z_gal = z + G(z), where z is given by the line-of-sight position, and G(z) is a Gaussian centered in zero with variance dz^2
+The redshift of each galaxy z_gal = z + G(z), where z is given by the line-of-sight position, and G(z) is a Gaussian centered in zero with variance dz^2.

+The code makes use of numpy, matplotlib, scipy and astropy

 Here are some examples of the output of the code: